 If index is present, and if the cached object contains any property that is absent from thisObject, then thisObject SHALL take the value of that property from the cached object.

-NOTE: This allows a SARIF producer to reduce the size of the log file by caching properties shared by several logicalLocation objects and specifying only the properties that differ in the current object.
+NOTE 1: This allows a SARIF producer to reduce the size of the log file by caching properties shared by several logicalLocation objects and specifying only the properties that differ in the current object.

+NOTE 2: For examples of the use of an index property to locate a cached object, see §3.14.17.

 fullyQualifiedName property